callahantiff/PheKnowLator/resources/ontologies/README.md

 🛑 *<b>ASSUMPTIONS</b>* 🛑
 **The algorithm makes the following assumptions:**
 - All ontologies are listed in the [`ontology_source_metadata.txt`](https://github.com/callahantiff/PheKnowLator/blob/master/resources/ontologies/ontology_source_metadata.txt) document.
 - Any data preprocessing or cleaning has been completed prior to building the knowledge graph.
-A Jupyter notebook containing examples of different preprocessing steps can be found [`here`](https://github.com/callahantiff/PheKnowLator/blob/master/Ontology_Cleaning.ipynb).
+A Jupyter Notebook containing examples of different preprocessing steps can be found [`here`](https://github.com/callahantiff/PheKnowLator/blob/master/Ontology_Cleaning.ipynb).